Why Is It So Hard for Artists To Talk About Money?

 Massive upheavals like the 2008 financial crash and mass unemployment as a result of COVID-19 have opened the door further and further towards talking about money culturally, but we still have a long way to go.

 In the art world, money talks can be especially challenging.
 Fractured Atlas wants all members of our creative community to do the work that you want to do, which takes money and know-how about budgeting.
+And it often takes fundraising chops.
 In order to become more confident with your finances, we first need to talk about why artists find it challenging to talk about money.

 Why Artists Need to Talk About Money